Information on the coronavirus provided by the MCM

 As of today, we expect the following examination periods:

-Which examination forms and modalities will apply for the coming winter semester?
+Which examination forms and modalities will apply for the current semester?

 Theses at the MCM